-Foundations of Black Psychology (same as AFN 271)
+Foundations of Black Psychology PSY 271 (same as AFN 271) 3 crs.
+3 hrs.

 The course presents Black experiences through a psychological lens.
 Leaning on the work of leading Black psychologists and other theorists, this course examines critical issues related to race, ethnicity, education, Black families and other social factors embedded in both contemporary and historical contexts.
+Prerequisite PSY 100